kermitt2/grobid/doc/Frequently-asked-questions.md

 # Troubleshooting and Frequently Asked Questions

+## What Java version do I need for GROBID?

+**For building and running**: OpenJDK 21 or higher, however some dependencies may require an earlier version, so we might increase the runtime backward compatibility to JDK 17+ in the next release, > 0.8.2.

 ## What is 500 `BAD_INPUT_DATA` or `NO_BLOCKS` error?

 In short, this is not a critical error.